OCR and AI: How Modern Automated Processing Works

 These solutions were generally faster than manual data entry, but they still required significant manual work and oversight.
 After all, using a traditional OCR system means spending time creating templates, setting up rules, and manually reviewing data.

-Luckily, modern OCR systems are far more accurate and automated than the first iterations of OCR — and even solutions introduced just a few years ago!
+Luckily, AI OCR software is more accurate and automated than the first iterations of OCR — and even solutions introduced just a few years ago!
 These artificial intelligence-backed OCR systems are finally fulfilling the time and cost savings promised decades ago, capturing data from documents quickly and accurately.

 Modern AI-powered OCR not only recognizes contextual clues within documents to correctly identify everything from addresses to proper names to sum totals but can then utilize that information to make data-driven decisions.
 As a result, there’s little need for manual exceptions and pre-sorting or template-based document preparation before the automated process begins.